Crazy in Alabama: Plot

 In 1965 Alabama, Peter Joseph "Peejoe" Bullis is an orphan living in a small town during the Civil Rights Movement.
 His eccentric aunt, Lucille Vinson, kills her husband Chester with poison, after suffering years of domestic violence.
-She decapitates him and keeps his severed head, while planning to become a television actress in Hollywood.
+She decapitates him, keeps his severed head, and drives away to Hollywood alone.
 In New Orleans, Lucille buys a black hat box to store the head.
 When a bartender on Bourbon Street insults her, she threatens him with a revolver, before stealing the car and money.
 Meanwhile, Peejoe's uncle and Lucille's brother, Dove, a local funeral director, is notified of the incident.
-Lucille becomes paranoid, knowing Chester's ghost is haunting her.
+The paranoid Lucille knows that Chester's ghost is haunting her.

 Meanwhile, Peejoe discovers a group of black students, entering the town's racially segregated municipal swimming pool and protesting.
-The town sheriff, John Doggett, inadvertently kills a young black boy, Taylor Jackson, by pulling him off the fence he is climbing and making him hit his head on the floor.
+The town sheriff, John Doggett, inadvertently kills a young black boy, Taylor Jackson, by pulling him off the fence he is climbing and making him hit his head on the concrete.
 Peejoe witnesses this and tells John to "be silent".
 While mowing the lawn, Peejoe is struck in the eye with a rock.
 The townspeople circulate a false story that he was shot in retaliation about Taylor.
 Peejoe and his brother, Wiley, support the black townspeople to honor Taylor.
 However, they are caught by the police and white pro-Confederates.

-After playing roulette, Lucille subsequently spends $32,000 in order to travel from Las Vegas to Los Angeles.
+Lucille subsequently spends $32,000 from playing roulette, in order to travel from Las Vegas to Los Angeles.
 She receives the stage name Carolyn Clay and takes a minor role on Bewitched.
 Peejoe and Wiley attend a speech by Martin Luther King Jr., and Peejoe's racist aunt, Earline, is infuriated over the publicity involving the family.
 That night, they discover Lucille appearing on television.
 At Hollywood Hills, hostess Joan Blake discovers the head inside the box.
-When Lucille and Norman try to discard the head off the Golden Gate Bridge near San Francisco, they are caught by two policemen.
+Lucille and Norman try to discard the head off the Golden Gate Bridge near San Francisco, but they are caught by the police.
 Lucille is arrested and escorted back to Alabama for the trial, where she is met by a media circus.
 In prison, she meets Taylor's father, Nehemiah.
-After being convicted of first-degree murder, Lucille is about to stay in prison for twenty years, but the sentence is suspended after she earns the judge's sympathy and testifies the case about the abuse.
+After being convicted of first-degree murder, Lucille is about to stay in prison for twenty years, but the sentence is suspended after she impresses the judge and testifies the case about the abuse.
 She is put on a five-year probation with the condition that she seek psychiatric help.
-Lucille, her children, and all her friends leave the courtroom, while John gets arrested under Peejoe's testimony.
+Lucille leaves the courtroom, and reconciles with her family and friends.
+John gets arrested under Peejoe's testimony.
 Some time later, Peejoe and Wiley abandon the pool for demolition, while Lucille, Norman, and the children go on a car ride on the highway.